 I think the LMX 161 will give the Firefly some competition.
 It is hard to get right now, since it is made in Europe, and they are difficult to import.
 Time will tell.

 The Oset 24R is a great off-road E-moto.
 The company has E-moto’s in a variety of sizes, so if your family has some younger riders, the smaller Osets may be the only ones that fit them (the 12.5, 16.0, and 20) .
-The Oset 24R is set up as a trials bike, so it is intended to be ridden while standing, meaning that there is no seat, but…I’m sure you could bolt on an aftermarket seat.
+The Oset 24R is their largest, and is set up as a trials bike, so it is intended to be ridden while standing, meaning that there is no seat, but…I’m sure you could bolt on an aftermarket seat.
+The battery is a 48V and…the fat tires are normally ridden at low pressure to help with slow obstacle crawling.
+This system is set up for low speed and high torque, to emphasize trials competition performance.
+Search youtube to see what trials competition is…very fun!

 The downsides to the Oset 24R compared to the Firefly is that the Oset is much more expensive (MSRP $4,299), while having less power.
 It does have a mid-mount motor, instead of a hubmotor.
 If you place the motor in the rear wheel, it increases the unsprung weight, which affects the balance and suspension rebound on jumps.
 Also, by having a mid-mount motor…the motor can spin many times faster than the rear wheel.
 The Oset has a single-stage chain from the motor to the rear wheel.
 This is MUCH better than a hubmotor, but…not as good as the 2-stage drive on the Firefly.

 The Firefly uses a 60V system driving a very high reduction, while the Oset uses only 24V driving a single stage.
 This means that for less cost, the Firefly will have more power and range.